Tysseract/SBCC-CS105-EX04-GaussianEaster/README.md

 ### Problem Description

-The detailed description of this problem comes from the Programming Exercise P2.21 that is in the book (page 74).
+The detailed description of this problem comes from the Programming Exercise P2.21 that is in the book (page 74 and 75, of the _Late Objects_ version).

 This problem should be solved by writing all your code in `public static void main`.
 Your final variables should use the (terrible) variable names given in the programming project.
-You will want to implement the algorithm inside of the `main` method.
+You will want to implement the algorithm inside of the `computeDate` method.
 All of the variables mentioned in the algorithm should be local variables.

 Using the test year of 2001 shown in the book the output should look like: